kstamax/redditdailyprogrammerchallenge/README.md

 # redditdailyprogrammerchallenge399
-In this repository I post my solutions to the subreddit https://www.reddit.com/r/dailyprogrammer/
+In this repository I post my solutions for challenges in the subreddit https://www.reddit.com/r/dailyprogrammer/